ctrlaltwill/Sprout/wiki/Writing-Cards.md

 ## Tables

-**Note:** Tables are not supported inside card fields.
+Tables are not supported inside card fields.
 Tables use `|` characters, which will be interpreted as field delimiters and break card parsing.

 ## Inline formatting